Last updated: July 12, 2026

 Example: When a client signs a contract in DocuSign, the system can automatically create onboarding tasks and notify the customer success manager.

 Large enterprises need fine-grained control over who can access what.
 Role-based permissions allow organizations to protect sensitive information while still promoting open collaboration.
+Secure enterprise collaboration depends on this kind of role-based access: each role sees only the data its work requires, so opening a workspace to external partners never exposes confidential records.
 Example: A cross-functional team may include finance, legal, and marketing.
 Each can view only what’s relevant to them without compromising confidential data.

 Impact: Project timelines shrink, while cross-functional alignment improves.